-Here are my 7 Tips to visit Machu Picchu, which was named the best-rated landmark in the world by TripAdvisor’s Traveler’s Choice 2016.
+Here are my 7 Tips for visiting Machu Picchu, which was named the best-rated landmark in the world by TripAdvisor’s Traveler’s Choice 2016.

 The iconic citadel attracts visitors from all over the world, and it is very hard to find someone who doesn’t want to visit it.
 To have an idea, in 2013 over 1,200,000 people visited Machu Picchu.